resel143/ReactJS-Mini-Projects/README.md

 # ReactJS
-This repo contains all my projects made with the help of React JS
+This repo contains all my projects made with React JS